Barkhor street in Lhasa - Tibet

 Brief Introduction of Barkhor Street

-People will be impressed when they firstly get to Barkhor Street as it presents the original outlook of Lhasa city.
+People will be impressed when they first get to Barkhor Street as it presents the original outlook of Lhasa city.
 Due to the holy Jokhang Temple, the street has been endowed with religious meaning.
-There are many pilgrims every day hold the prayer wheels to walk clockwise through the street, or even prostrate themselves, facing to the entrance of Jokhang Temple.
+There are many pilgrims every day holding the prayer wheels to walk clockwise through the street, or even prostrate themselves, facing the entrance of Jokhang Temple.
 The way they express their piety could make you understand the holiness of Tibetan Buddhism.

 For the travelers, Barkhor Street is also a magical place to buy some local souvenirs, Tibetan knives, prayer wheels, long-sleeve "Chuba" (Tibetan people's traditional clothes) and some other religious articles.
 Numerous shops stand on both sides along the street and thousands of floating stands are on every corner, which makes the street become one of the largest markets in Tibet.

 History of Barkhor Street

 Barkhor Street is one of the most ancient streets in Lhasa city, which has a history of more than 1300 years.
 It is closely associated with the development of the Jokhang Temple.